sirisaacnewton540/Insect-Recognition/README.md

 # Insect Detection System

 This repository contains a project for detecting and classifying insects using a deep learning model.
 The system can classify insects from either real-time video feed or uploaded images.
 The project uses TensorFlow for the deep learning model and OpenCV for handling real-time video feeds and image processing.
-Additionally, a graphical user interface (GUI) is implemented using Tkinter to provide a user-friendly experience for selecting between real-time detection and image upload.
+Additionally, a graphical user interface (GUI) is implemented using Tkinter to provide a user-friendly experience for **selecting between real-time detection and image upload**.

 ## Table of Contents
 - [Features](#features)